Edward Kasner

-Edward Kasner (April 2, 1878 – January 7, 1955) was an American mathematician who was appointed tutor in Mathematics in the Columbia University Mathematics Department.
-Kasner was the first Jewish person appointed to a faculty position in the sciences at Columbia University.
+Edward Kasner (April 2, 1878 – January 7, 1955) was an American mathematician best known for introducing the term googol for 10^{100}.
+He was a Professor of Mathematics at Columbia University the first Jewish person appointed to a faculty position in the sciences at Columbia specializing in differential geometry.
+Kasner is also known for the Kasner metric and the Kasner polygon.

+Biography

+Edward Kasner was born on April 2, 1878 in New York City to Fanny Ritterman and Bernard Kasner, Jewish Austrian immigrants.
+He was the sixth of eight children.
+He attended Public School 2 in Manhattan and the City College of New York from 1891 to 1896.

+Kasner's 1899 PhD dissertation at Columbia University was titled The Invariant Theory of the Inversion Group: Geometry upon a Quadric Surface; it was published by the American Mathematical Society in 1900 in their Transactions.
+He was one of the first recipients of a doctorate in mathematics from Columbia.
+He spent 1899-1900 in Göttingen studying under Felix Klein and David Hilbert.

+Kasner was appointed tutor in Mathematics in the Columbia University Mathematics Department in 1900.

 Subsequently, he became an adjunct professor in 1906, and a full professor in 1910, at the university.
-Differential geometry was his main field of study.
-In addition to introducing the term "googol", he is known also for the Kasner metric and the Kasner polygon.

-Education

-Kasner's 1899 PhD dissertation at Columbia University was titled The Invariant Theory of the Inversion Group: Geometry upon a Quadric Surface; it was published by the American Mathematical Society in 1900 in their Transactions.
+In 1937 he was appointed chair of the department.

+Kasner died January 7, 1955 in New York City.